|HEAD OF CRICKET|

 |Contact:||Mr Seth Simmons|

-St Lawrence College currently fields ten boys' teams.
+St Lawrence College currently fields ten boys' teams and seven girls' teams.
 All pupils are given the opportunity to play cricket and to represent the school.

 In the junior age groups, pupils are coached in the basic skills of batting, bowling and fielding.
 There is an emphasis on executing simple skills well and on learning how to read and understand the game.
 Agility, balance, co-ordination and speed are seen as fundamental attributes to be developed.

-We have county youth cricketers at every age and currently have one pupil who is a Kent CCC Academy Scholar.
+We often have county youth cricketers at every age and currently have one pupil who is in the Kent CCC Emerging Players Programme.
+Current pupil Kalea Moore regularly represents Kent CCC Ladies 1st XI and was part of the 2019 winning County Championship side who lifted the cup at the Kent CCC Spitfire Ground in May 2019.
 We are lucky to have a great coaching team which includes ex Kent CCC, Gloucester CCC and England Cricketer, Geraint Jones MBE.

 We offer sports scholarships based on sporting ability.
 If you feel you can offer our school a high standard of cricket at 11+, 13+ or 16+ please contact our Registrar: firstname.lastname@example.org.